BoDS-Group/admin-frontend/README.md

-# Store Frontend
+# System Admin Frontend

-This repository contains the frontend code for the Store application.
-The application is built using Next.js and React, and it includes various components and pages to manage products, categories, orders, and settings.
+This repository contains the frontend code for the System Admin application.
+The application is built using Next.js and React, and it includes various components and pages to add a new store with the store admin.

 ## Table of Contents